kalininalab/DataSAIL/docs/workflow/input.rst

 Also, from version 1.0.0 on, DataSAIL supports the :code:`.h5` format.
 This format is used to store large datasets in runtime and memory efficient way.
 Similar to Pickle files, the HDF5 file has to contain a dictionary mapping the sample names to the embeddings.
-An example storing Morgan fingerprints of the molecules in :code:`tests/data/pipeline/drugs.tsv` in a HDF5 file is given in :code:`tests/data/pipeline/morgan.h5`.
+An example storing Morgan fingerprints of the molecules in :code:`tests/data/pipeline/drugs.tsv` in a HDF5 file is given in :code:`tests/data/pipeline/drugs.h5` (`Link <https://github.com/kalininalab/DataSAIL/blob/main/tests/data/pipeline/drugs.h5>`_).
 To open and convert it to a dictionary, the following code can be used:

 .. code-block:: python